xialongtc10/Knowledge-Aware-NLP/README.md

 # Knowledge-Aware-NLP
 Code for NIPS submission: Disentangling Knowledge Structures and Relations for Natural Language Processing

-Status: Code will be available soon....
+Status: Under Development.
+The code will be available upon the publication of the manuscript.